 - Sleeping bag (actually a down quilt): Hammock Gear +20 Burrow Quilt semi-custom (21.5 oz)

 - Stove & Cooking: We shared a canister stove [Don’s preference] with a single 8 oz fuel canister and a 1.3 L titanium pot.
 This provided fast meals for two.
 (We fully used the canister on the trip!)

 - Action suit: SmartWool NTS lightweight zip T supplemented with a Fleece Top when cold and windy.

 - Camera: Sony a6000 kit see Best Lightweight Backpacking Cameras

-Or to see the gear table in a bit more viewable format you can click on this link: 9 Pound – Full Comfort – Lightweight Backpacking Gear List (original table).
+Or to see the full gear can click on this link: 9 Pound – Full Comfort – Lightweight Backpacking Gear List (original table).

 Books.
 If you don’t have a copy of Climbing and Hiking the Wind River Mountains, by Joe Kelsey, you simply must get a copy.
 The book is an obvious labor of love, and has a ton of great information.